Red Rock-Secret Mountain Wilderness, Sedona

 By Robert Stieve

-Directions: From the roundabout intersection of State Route 179 and State Route 89A in Sedona, drive west on SR 89A for approximately 3.1 miles, turn right onto Dry Creek Road, and continue 2.8 miles to Long Canyon Road (Forest Road 152D).
-Turn right onto Long Canyon Road and continue 0.8 miles to the trailhead on the left.
+Directions: From the roundabout intersection of state routes 179 and 89A in Sedona, go southwest on SR 89A for 3.1 miles to Dry Creek Road.
+Turn right onto Dry Creek Road and continue 2.7 miles to Boynton Pass Road.
+Turn left onto Boynton Pass Road and continue 1.5 miles to Boynton Canyon Road.
+Turn right onto Boynton Canyon Road and continue 0.1 miles to the trailhead on the right.

 Vehicle Requirements: None

 Information: Red Rock Ranger District, 928-203-2900 or www.fs.usda.gov/coconino